 In late 2002 and in 2003, three new monitoring wells were installed and 13 new surface water sampling sites were established at Site E to better understand the potential pile influence on the area.
 Figure 2.2 shows the locations of these sites.
 Water quality data for the wells and seven of the 13 surface water sites are shown on Figures 2.21 to 2.34.
 One of the wells (MW-E-02-03) is completed in till to a depth of approximately 99 feet, and the two other wells are completed in gravels at 76 and 86 feet (MW-E-02-09 and MW-E-02-12).
-The seven surface water sites depicted in the figures represent water quality at the toe of the pile (recently added sites 708, 709, and 710, along with the old sites 356, South Toe and North Toe), two downgradient drainages (703 and 704) that report to Greens Creek, and two sites in Greens Creek, one upgradient of Site E (711) and one downgradient (712).
+The seven surface water sites depicted in the figures represent water quality at the toe of the pile (sites 708, 709, and 710, along with the older sites 356, South Toe and North Toe), two downgradient drainages (703 and 704) that report to Greens Creek, and two sites in Greens Creek, one upgradient of Site E (711) and one downgradient (712).
 In general, sulfate and metal concentrations decrease as the distance from Site E increases.
 However, the downgradient site in Greens Creek (712) detected slightly elevated sulfate and zinc concentrations when compared to the upgradient site (711).
 Samples from Sites 711 and 712, along with samples from wells MW-E-02-09 and MW-E-02-03 have met Alaska water quality standards for sulfate, cadmium and zinc since their installation.

 Surface water and groundwater monitoring at the site continues, with samples collected prior to the removal activities commencing (spring), as well as after the season's removal activities were completed (fall) in 2009.
-Comparison of the pre-removal to the post-removal water quality sample results showed some increased concentrations of analytes in the post-removal samples

-(i.e., zinc); however, all results were within the historical ranges of concentrations observed at the sampling sites.
-Samples collected in 2010 and 2011 indicate improvement relative to 2009 and pre-removal water compostions (e.g. zinc and sulfate at sites 702, 703 and 704).
+Comparison of the pre-removal to the post-removal water quality sample results showed some increased concentrations of analytes in the post-removal samples (i.e., zinc); however, all results were within the historical ranges of concentrations observed at the sampling sites.
+Samples collected in 2010 and 2011 indicate improvement relative to 2009 and pre-removal water compositions (e.g. zinc and sulfate at sites 702, 703 and 704).
 The low pH (4.65) recorded at Site 707 in 2010 is not indicative of an acid rock drainage source because it coincides with indications of water quality improvement (e.g. decreases in zinc, sulfate, and conductivity).
-Site 707's pH returned to historical levels in 2011.
+Site 707's pH has since returned to historical levels.
 As the contribution of drainage from the waste rock site decreases, the pH of these drainages is expected to decrease, reflecting a return toward dilute, acidic waters typical of background conditions for the area.
 Increases in iron concentrations from 2009 to 2010 samples appear to be due to analytical error rather than actual chemistry changes.
 If the iron increase was a real change in chemistry, manganese and arsenic would have also increased, and this did not occur.
 Increases in copper concentrations for samples from wells MW-E-02-03, MW-E-02-09 and MW-E-02-12 in 2010 may be anomalous since they are not accompanied by similar increases in other analytes such as zinc or sulfate.
-Iron and copper concentrations returned to historical levels in 2011.
+Iron and copper concentrations have since returned to historical levels.
+In 2012, no removal activities occurred at Site E, and the majority of the metal concentations were within historical levels, except for elevated zinc and cadmium in PZ-E-00-01.
+These sites will continue to be monitored and evaluated.